Remittance Letter - Definition

-A remittance letter is a letter attached to a payment that explains what the payment is meant for and provides explicit clarification so that the payment is made accordingly.
-When businesses do transactions that involves payment, a remittance letter is used.
+A remittance letter, sometimes referred to as a remittance slip, is a letter attached to a payment that explains what the payment is meant for and provides explicit clarification so that the payment is made accordingly.
 For instance, if Company A supplies goods or services to Company B, a remittance letter is sent by Company B to Company A to inform them that payment has been made for the goods supplied or services rendered.

-Remittance slips are sometimes called remittance letters, although, there is a little difference.
-These are documents that contain the receiver’s (customer’s name), the address, receiving account, amount to be paid, the due date for payment, among others.
+The remittance letter generally contains the receivers (customers name), the address, receiving account, amount to be paid, the due date for payment, among other information.